How to bullet journal: what is a bullet journal and where to start?

 January is a brilliant time to start a bullet journal and start forming positive habits for the year ahead, but you can begin at any time of the year.
 You may feel more comfortable starting your journal in September when you have that back-to-school feeling (and it's a great excuse to stock up on some beautiful new stationery!).

 Set aside some time to work on your bullet journal each week and you'll soon begin to notice the benefits.
 It may take a little self-discipline at first, but once you get into it you'll really start to look forward to your bullet journalling sessions.
 It's a chance to pause and take a moment to reflect on your life – and any plans or goals you might have coming up in the next weeks and months.

 Many people find that bullet journalling is more creative than using a diary or calendar to track their lives – and the best bit is that it can be completely personalised to suit your needs and interests.

-In this beginner’s guide to bullet journalling we’ll take you through your first steps, explain how to organise your journal and share some of our favourite bullet journalling products.
-You’ll have everything you need to start your new journalling hobby!
+In this beginner's guide to bullet journalling we'll take you through your first steps and explain how to organise your journal.
+You'll have everything you need to start your new journalling hobby!

 Follow the links below to jump to each section:

 - What are the benefits of keeping a bullet journal?